Wat Tyler: Early life

-Not much is known of Wat Tyler's early life.
-There are varying sources of his birth.
+Little is known of Tyler's early life.
+Historical sources give differing accounts of his birth.
 One claims that he was born on 4 January 1341, while another source claims he was born around 1320.
 Most historians agree that he was born around 1341.
-He was fascinated by John Ball, his group having broken the radical priest out of jail.
 He was probably born in Kent or Essex.
-“Wat” may have been his given name (derived from the Old English name Watt), or a diminutive form of the name Walter; his original surname was unknown.
+"Wat" may have been his given name (derived from the Old English name Watt), or a diminutive form of the name Walter; his original surname was unknown.
 It is thought that the name "Tyler" came from his occupation as a roof tiler, but this is not confirmed.
-Prior to the Peasants' Revolt, it is probable that he lived in Kent or Essex; he has variously been represented as coming from Dartford and Maidstone in Kent, from Deptford, which was in Kent at the time, and from Colchester in Essex.
+It is probable that he lived in Kent or Essex.
+He has variously been represented as coming from Deptford, Dartford and Maidstone in Kent, as well as from Colchester in Essex.
+He is said by several chroniclers to have served in France during earlier campaigns of the Hundred Years War as an archer.